A little bit different from your usual seaside town

 But Hythe has an ossuary, and if you’ve read some of my previous posts, you’ll know that I have a bit of thing for visiting cemeteries and churchyards.

-This was going to interesting!
+This was going to be interesting!

 So, definitely, a place to visit for some fresh fish.

-Once there were 74 Martello Towers all along the coastline from Folkestone in Kent to Seaford in East Sussex.
 They were originally built as a defence against an invasion by Napoleon and then later used to combat smuggling, a trade that was quite prevalent along this coast.

 We have a new little book on our shelves that we delve into when we're heading to the coast.